coldfumonkeh/GoogleAnalytics/README.md

 - country chart
 - top pages

+To get this information, simply run the method as in the example below:

 	<cfset stuProfileData = application.objGA.getProfileData(
 					profileID		=	"< your profile ID >",
 					start_date		=	"2009-05-20",